GSA/digitalgov.gov/_posts/2017-05-16-becoming-an-agile-content-team.md

 ---
-permalink: /2017/05/16/becoming-an-agile-content-team/

 layout: post
 date: 2017-05-16 2:00:16 -0400
 title: Becoming an Agile Content Team
-summary: In March, the team of writers and editors at USAGov adopted some agile principles in an attempt to streamline our content development process.
-We hoped operating in a more agile manner would help us address some of the challenges we were facing as a team\: Being
+summary: 'In March, the team of writers and editors at USAGov adopted some agile principles in an attempt to streamline our content development process.
+We hoped operating in a more agile manner would help us address some of the challenges we were facing as a team\: Being'
 authors: jessica-milcetich
 categories:
   - Managing Digital